-Thank you for your interest in partnering with the Society of St. Patrick & St. Aidan as an ecumenical clergy member.
-This means that you wish to continue to maintain your clergy identity in another denomination or independent church.
-We have prepared this document to help you learn more about us.
-Further information may be obtained online at: https://www.societyofstaidan.org/
+Thank you for your interest in affiliation with the Communion of Evangelical Episcopal Churches (CEEC) Society of St. Patrick & St. Aidan. prepared this document to help you learn more about us.
+Further information may be obtained online at: www.dioceseofstpatrick.org